theodore-evans/xai-in-digital-pathology/README.md

-# XAI Survey
-# Usability study for XAI approaches to a sample Ki-67 app
+# Code repository for "The explainability paradox: Challenges for xAI in digital pathology"

 Questionnaire supporting a usability case study for submission to [FGCS Special Issue for Explainable AI in Healthcare](https://www.journals.elsevier.com/future-generation-computer-systems/call-for-papers/explainable-artificial-intelligence-for-healthcare).

 > Evans, T., Retzlaff, C., Geißler, C., Kargl, M., Plass, M., & Müller, H. et al. (2022).
 The explainability paradox: Challenges for xAI in digital pathology.
 Future Generation Computer Systems. doi: [10.1016/j.future.2022.03.009](https://doi.org/10.1016/j.future.2022.03.009)

-Questionnaire data analysis is available in the accompanying [Jupyter notebook](/DataProcessing/data_processing.ipynb)
+Data analysis is available in the accompanying [Jupyter notebook](/DataProcessing/data_processing.ipynb)

 ## Questionnaire contents

 - User profiling questions, collecting data on usage of and familiarity with AI applications in pathology, and with machine learning in general
-- 8-10 (TBC) example implementations of explainability methods on a sample Ki-67 app output (some real, some mocked up), with 3 Likert-scale feedback questions to gauge intelligibility, usefulness and time criticality (exact questions TBC)
+- 7 example implementations of explainability methods on a sample Ki-67 app output, with 4 Likert-scale feedback questions to evalluate intelligibility, informativeness and value to user.

 ## Viewing the survey